-Perhaps you want to impress your guests, but don't want to spend hours over a hot stove or chopping at the kitchen counter.
-This special dinner menu featuring a beef tenderloin is a perfect choice.
-Most of the dishes can be made easily and without much attention, and the potatoes can be made days ahead of time.
+If you want to have a dinner party featuring a beef tenderloin then check out this menu plan to impress your guests without needing to spend hours over a hot stove or chopping at the kitchen counter.
+Most of the dishes can be made easily and without much attention, like the potatoes that can be made days ahead of time.

-This beef tenderloin dinner menu featuring beef tenderloin, garlic mashed potatoes, green beans amandine, and pecan pie is nothing short of spectacular.
+This beef tenderloin dinner stars beef tenderloin, which is accompanied by garlic mashed potatoes, green beans amandine, and pecan pie.
+It is nothing short of spectacular.
 Use your best china and crystal for this elegant dinner, light a few candles, pour some slightly chilled red wine, and enjoy.

 Beef tenderloin is one of the most expensive cuts at the butcher's counter.
-But there are reasons for this price tag—there is absolutely no waste, and the meat is incredibly tender and flavorful.
-It's also very simple to make.
-Simply rub it with olive oil and some seasonings, insert a meat thermometer, and roast!
+The reasons for this high price tag: there is absolutely no waste, and the meat is incredibly tender and flavorful.
+It is also very simple to make.
+Simply rub it with olive oil and some seasonings, insert a meat thermometer, and roast.

 Rubbed with a paste of oil, garlic, salt, pepper, and marjoram, this beef tenderloin recipe is simple but rich and flavorful.
 Better yet, it basically cooks unattended for about an hour, including the time it needs to rest after roasting.